NotTheDeveloper/JDA-Commons/docs/index.md

 ### Getting IMessageContext:

-Of course you can't get an interface. <br>
-Because of this you need an [application-command manager](https://github.com/BlockyDotJar/JDA-Commons/blob/main/src/test/java/dev/blocky/discord/ApplicationCommandManager.java) to use this interface.
+You need an [ApplicationCommandManager](https://github.com/BlockyDotJar/JDA-Commons/blob/main/src/test/java/dev/blocky/discord/ApplicationCommandManager.java) to use this interface.

 ### Methods

 > A simple message context-menu interface, which you can use to easily program some message context-menus.
-> <br>This contains an <a href="https://github.com/BlockyDotJar/JDA-Commons/blob/main/src/test/java/dev/blocky/discord/ApplicationCommandManager.java">application-command manager</a>.
+> <br>This contains an **ApplicationCommandManager**.
 >
-> Parameter: **event** - Indicates that a message context-command was used
+> Parameter: **event** - Indicates that a message context-command was used.
 ```swift
 onMessageContext(@NotNull MessageContextInteractionEvent)
 ```